vudung45/FaceRTC/readme.md

     * Implement a more sophisticated `find_match` to find the best matching face_label for a given face feature (embeddings) in dataset.

+    * Perform image processing on the frontend (Use canvas to draw an UI on top of `<video>`).
+This would reduce the bandwith load because the server will no longer have to send the entire `processed image` back to the client.
+[Should be easy but I'm not very good at html :D].

+        * Server only has to send locations&labels of faces in the frame.
+Client will then draw rectangle around those faces and put a label on top of them ( This is currently done in the backend)

 ## Demo:

+The server below is hosted on my macbook (Performance is not great but acceptable).

+The webclient is completely seperated from the facial recognition backend server, no computation is done on the frontend besides sending&receiving image data to the server.

 Demo on Phone Browser: https://www.youtube.com/watch?v=oWQg18o9fic